Birmingham, AL Child Custody Modifications

 Even after a life-changing event like a divorce, life goes on.
 You or your spouse may remarry, move away, lose or get a job, and so forth.
 Such changes could have significant implications for child custody arrangements, alimony payments, and more.

-Charlotte Christian Law can support you if you ever need to modify your divorce or child custody agreement.
+The Law Offices of Charlotte Christian and Associates can support you if you ever need to modify your divorce or child custody agreement.

 We can help our Birmingham clients by: